debops/debops/docs/defaults-detailed.rst

   ``absent``
     The paths are not required to be persistent.
 A possibly existing persistent state is not removed by this.
-Note that other entries might still require paths to be persistent which is not effected by setting one entry to ``absent``.
+Note that other parties might still require paths to be persistent which is not effected by setting one entry to ``absent``.

 ``by_role``